The #1 Resource & Support Network for Parents of Twins

 Kimberly Brogan, Twitter Manager

 Kimmy Brogan is an avid user of social media and has a college degree in Communications.
-She is currently a stay at home mommy to her fraternal twin girls who will soon be three.
+She is currently a stay at home mommy to her fraternal twin girls.
 She was born and raised in New England and has no plans to leave.
 She is also a fire wife as her husband is a full time Firefighter in Massachusetts.
 Her family and her husbands family were neighbors when they were kids; they’ve known each other their whole lives.
 Kimmy has been extreme couponing for the last three years and very much loves a good bargain!
 She taught herself after realizing how expensive twins were.
 She’s never paid full price for a pack of diapers since.
 Kimmy has been interested in the twin community since the day she found out she was unexpectedly expecting two.
 Her main goal is to make sure no twin mom feels alone on her journey to having twins.
 There’s always someone who has gone through what you’re going through.

 Laura Birks, Facebook Manager